-Summary: Non-signatory Thailand acknowledges the humanitarian concerns raised by cluster munitions, but has not taken any steps to accede to the convention.
-Thailand has participated in every meeting of the convention and voted in favor of a key United Nations (UN) resolution on the convention in December 2017.
+Summary: Non-signatory Thailand acknowledges the humanitarian concerns raised by cluster munitions, but has not taken any steps to accede.
+Thailand participates in meetings of the convention.
+It voted in favor of a key United Nations (UN) resolution on the convention in December 2018.

 The Kingdom of Thailand has not acceded to the Convention on Cluster Munitions.

-Thailand participated in most of the diplomatic conferences of the Oslo Process that created the Convention on Cluster Munitions, but attended the formal negotiations in May 2008 only as an observer and did not sign the convention when it was opened for signature in Oslo in December 2008.
+Thailand participated in the diplomatic conferences of the Oslo Process that created the Convention on Cluster Munitions, but it attended the formal negotiations in May 2008 only as an observer.
+Thailand did not sign the convention when it was opened for signature in Oslo in December 2008.

-In December 2017, Thailand voted in favor of a UN General Assembly (UNGA) resolution that urges states outside the Convention on Cluster Munitions to “join as soon as possible.”
-It voted in favor of previous UNGA resolutions promoting implementation and universalization of the convention in 2015 and 2016.
+In December 2018, Thailand voted in favor of a UN General Assembly (UNGA) resolution that urges states outside the Convention on Cluster Munitions to “join as soon as possible.”
+It has voted in favor of the annual UNGA resolution promoting the convention since it was first introduced in 2015.

 Thailand is a State Party to the Mine Ban Treaty.
 It is not party to the Convention on Conventional Weapons.